marcelobambino/oracle-function-cpf-formatter/README.md

 # How to use

-Run the CPF_FORMATTER.sql file to create the function
+Run the CPF_FORMATTER.sql file to create the function on your database.

 Then you can test with the command below: